Reconstruction of a Hypersurface Singularity from its Moduli Algebra: Introduction

 \begin{thm*}[Mather, Yau;\, Gaffney, Hauser] Let $(X_f,0)\subset (\C^n,0)$ and $(X_g,0)\subset (\C^n,0)$ denote two germs of complex hypersurfaces.
 The statements are equivalent: \begin{enumerate} \item $(X_f,0)\subset (\C^n,0)$ and $(X_g,0)\subset (\C^n,0)$ are biholomorphically equivalent; \item $B(X_f)$ and $B(X_g)$ are isomorphic as $\C$-algebras. \end{enumerate} \end{thm*}

 \begin{Remark} A few comments are in order: \begin{itemize} \item The original statement of Mather-Yau theorem (cf. \cite{MY}) in the case of isolated hypersurface singularities says that (1) and (2) are also equivalent to ``\emph{$A(X_f)$ and $A(X_g)$ are isomorphic as $\C$-algebras}".
-In the general case (non-necessarily isolated hypersurface singularities) this is not true, as shown in \cite{GH}. \item In \cite{GH}, the authors show, by means of the introduction of a quotient module which plays the role of the moduli algebra $B(X_f)$, that a similar assertion holds beyond the case of hypersurface singularities. \item In \cite{MY}, the authors originally baptised $A(X_f)$ and $B(X_f)$ as the \emph{moduli algebras} of the germ of hypersurface $(X_f,0)\subset (\C^n,0)$, because the preceding result tells us that the problem of the classification of germs of (isolated) hypersurfaces singularities $(X_f,0)\subset (\C^n,0)$ up to biholomorphic equivalence is equivalent to that of the classification of their moduli algebras $A(X_f)$ or $B(X_f)$ up to $\C$-algebra isomorphism. \item The proofs presented in \cite{MY} and \cite{GH} are not constructive and until very recently there was the open problem, called the Reconstruction Problem, of reconstructing the (isolated) hypersurface singularity out of its Tjurina algebra.
-For solutions in special cases we refer to \cite{Y}, \cite{IK}, \cite{E} and the very recent \cite{ES}.
+In the general case (non-isolated hypersurface singularities) this is not true any more, as shown by a counterexample constructed by Gaffney and Hauser (\cite{GH}). \item In \cite{GH}, the authors show, by means of the introduction of a quotient module which plays the role of the moduli algebra $B(X_f)$, that a similar assertion holds beyond the case of hypersurface singularities. \item Diverging from the terminology adopted here, in \cite{MY} the authors originally baptised $A(X_f)$ and $B(X_f)$ as the \emph{moduli algebras} of the germ of hypersurface $(X_f,0)\subset (\C^n,0)$, because the preceding result tells us that the problem of the classification of germs of (isolated) hypersurfaces singularities $(X_f,0)\subset (\C^n,0)$ up to biholomorphic equivalence is equivalent to that of the classification of the algebras $A(X_f)$ or $B(X_f)$ up to $\C$-algebra isomorphism. \item The proofs presented in \cite{MY} and \cite{GH} are not constructive.
+Until very recently there was the open problem, called the \emph{Reconstruction Problem}, of reconstructing the (isolated) hypersurface singularity out of its Tjurina algebra.
+For solutions in special cases we refer to \cite{Y}, \cite{IK}, \cite{E} and the related work \cite{ES}.
 In \cite{OR} we solved the Reconstruction Problem, at least in the case where the hypersurface can be characterized by its Tjurina algebra.
 This is precisely the case where the hypersurface singularity is of \emph{Isolated Singularity Type} (cf. \cite{GH} for details).
 This case includes - strictly - the case of isolated hypersurface singularities.
-The main purpose of this paper is to show that we can push our techniques a little further and reconstruct the hypersurface out of $B(X_f)$, then closing the remaining cases. \item Connected to the Reconstruction problem is the \emph{Recognition problem}, which is to decide whether a quotient algebra $\Oh/I$ is isomorphic to the Tjurina algebra of some hypersurface singularity $(X_f,0)\subset (\C^n,0)$.
-This is of course equivalent to recognize whether the ideal $I$ is a Tjurina ideal $\langle f,j(f)\rangle$ for some $f\in\M$.
+The main purpose of this paper is to show that we can push our techniques a little further and reconstruct the hypersurface out of $B(X_f)$, then closing the remaining cases. \item Related to the Reconstruction problem is the \emph{Recognition problem}, which is to decide whether a quotient algebra $\Oh/I$ is isomorphic to the Tjurina algebra of some hypersurface singularity $(X_f,0)\subset (\C^n,0)$.
+This is of course equivalent to recognize whether the ideal $I\subset \Oh$ is a Tjurina ideal $\langle f,j(f)\rangle$ for some $f\in\M\subset\Oh$.
 This was the approach taken in \cite{OR}. \end{itemize} \end{Remark}

 To deal with the problem of reconstruction described above for algebras of type $B(X_f)$ we introduce right away our guiding question through this paper, namely

 \begin{Problem} Fixed $n\geqslant 1$, how to find necessary and sufficient conditions for a (proper) ideal $I\,\subset\Oh$ to be the moduli ideal of some $f\in\M$? \end{Problem}